will-mei/cfiojobs/README.md

             ./cfiojobs ls -i -g vmg1,grp3 -t -d

-    it is fine, because '-i' does not confilict with any options supported by this script, but still we strongly recommend you write it this way:
+    it is fine, because '-i' does not conflict with any options supported by this script, but still we strongly recommend you write it this way:

             ./cfiojobs "ls -i" -g vmg1,grp3 -t -d